NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 Our cache breakers are a [checksum](https://en.wikipedia.org/wiki/Checksum) of the file, which means you only download a new copy *when it actually changes*.
 Doing a build number may be slightly simpler, but it's likely quite literally costing you money and performance at the same time.

-Okay all of that's cool - so why the hell didn't we just do this from the start?
+Okay, all of that's cool - so why the hell didn't we just do this from the start?
 Because HTTPS, at the time, was a performance penalty.
 Users would have suffered slower load times on `http://` pages.
-For an idea of scale: we served up 4 billion requests on `sstatic.net` last month, totalling 94TB.
+For an idea of scale: we served up 4 billion requests on `sstatic.net` last month, totaling 94TB.
 That would be a lot of collective latency back when HTTPS was slower.
-Now that the tables have turned on performance with HTTP/2 and our CDN/proxy setup - it's a net win for most users as well as being simpler.
+Now that the tables have turned on performance with HTTP/2 and our CDN/proxy setup, it's a net win for most users as well as being simpler.
 Yay!